-You can already find an immense array of resources available online to learn more about the history of petitioning and related activities.
-We are very pleased that our project will be adding considerably to this material by transcribing and publishing the texts of more than 2,000 seventeenth-century petitions as well as a series of guides and other resources.
+There is an immense array of resources available online to learn more about the history of petitioning and related activities.
+We are very pleased that our project is adding considerably to this material by transcribing and publishing the texts of more than 2,000 seventeenth-century petitions as well as a series of guides and other resources.
 Links to all of these will be added below in due course.

 Brodie Waddell, ‘Petitions in Early Modern England: A Very Short Introduction’ (10 June 2019)

 Brodie Waddell, ‘Petitioning in Early Modern England: An Annotated Bibliography’ (13 May 2019)

 Brodie Waddell, ‘The Long Road to a New Project’ (17 September 2018)

 ‘British History Online’: A digital library of over 1,270 volumes of primary and secondary sources for the history of Britain and Ireland, with a primary focus on the period between 1300 and 1800.
 Thousands of references to early modern petitions can be found in the parliamentary journals and in the calendars of state papers.

 ‘The London Lives Petitions Project’: A digital history project created by Sharon Howard which aims to explore approximately 10,000 petitions (and petitioning letters) addressed to magistrates, contained in the voluminous records of eighteenth-century London and Middlesex Sessions of the Peace which were digitised for London Lives, 1690-1800.